-The Short Key to Making a Good Confession is to start by making a good Examination of Conscious.
+The Short Key to Making a Good Confession is to start by making a good Examination of Conscience.
 An examination of conscience is the act of looking prayerfully into our hearts to ask how we have hurt our relationships with God and other people through our thoughts, words, and actions.
 We reflect on the The Ten Commandments and the teachings of the Church.
 The questions below help us in our examination of conscience.

 My Relationship With God

 What steps am I taking to help me grow closer to God and to others?
 Do I turn to God often during the day, especially when I am tempted?

 Do I participate at Church with attention and devotion on Sundays and holy days?
 Do I pray often and read the Bible?